TITLE 77: PUBLIC HEALTH

 1) All orders for medications to be given shall be dated and signed by the client's health care professional.

-3) All verbal orders for medication or change in medication orders shall be taken by the registered nurse, written, and signed by the patient's healthcare professional within 45 days.
+3) All verbal orders for medication or change in medication orders shall be taken by the nurse, written, and signed by the patient's health care professional within 45 days.

-4) When any experimental drug, sera, allergenic desensitizing agent, penicillin or other potentially hazardous drug is administered, the registered nurse administering the drugs shall have an emergency plan and any drugs and devices that may be necessary in the event of a drug reaction.
+4) When any experimental drug, sera, allergenic desensitizing agent, penicillin or other potentially hazardous drug is administered, the registered nurse administering the drugs shall have an emergency plan and any drugs and devices that may be necessary if a drug reaction occurs.